LisiLisenok/Chime/howto.md

 * `message source configuration` = used only if `message source` is given
 * `delivery options` = given at scheduler level or unused

+> If name field is empty then unique timer name is generated, created timer is attached to default scheduler and timer full name (i.e. address to listen timer fire events) is returned with response in `name` field.

-> If name field is 'scheduler name', i.e. timer name is omitted then unique timer name is generated and returned with response.
+> If only scheduler name is given in name field (i.e. timer name is omitted) then unique timer name is generated, created timer is attached to the given scheduler and timer full name (i.e. address to listen timer fire events) is returned with response in `name` field.

 > If scheduler with 'scheduler name' hasn't been [created](#create-scheduler) before then new scheduler with 'scheduler name' will be created.